Rita Tushingham: Homages

-Clips from her performance in The Leather Boys appeared in The Smiths' music video for the single "Girlfriend in a Coma," in 1987.
-She is also mentioned in the Franz Ferdinand song "L. Wells", the Cleaners From Venus song "Illya Kuryakin Looked at Me" and the Television Personalities song "Favourite Films".
+Clips from Tushingham's performance in The Leather Boys appeared in The Smiths' music video for the single "Girlfriend in a Coma", in 1987.
+She is also mentioned in the Franz Ferdinand song "L. Wells", the Cleaners From Venus song "Ilya Kuryakin Looked at Me" and the Television Personalities song "Favourite Films".
 In 1999, she was featured on This Is Your Life.

 Personal life

 Tushingham married photographer Terry Bicknell in 1962.
 They had two daughters, Dodonna and Aisha, before divorcing in 1976.
 In 1981, she married Iraqi cinematographer Ousama Rawi, spending eight years in Canada with him before they separated.
 They were not legally divorced until 1996.
 She later divided her time between Germany and London with German writer Hans-Heinrich Ziemann, her partner since 1994.
 As of 2020 she lives alone in London, near her daughter Aisha and her grandchildren.

 In April 2005, at the age of 33, Tushingham's daughter Aisha was diagnosed with breast cancer.
 She recovered and later gave birth to a son.
 Tushingham subsequently became an activist for breast cancer health and support.
 She is a prominent supporter of Cancer Research UK's Relay For Life and has given a number of interviews to raise breast cancer awareness.

 In July 2009, Tushingham received an Honorary Fellowship from Liverpool John Moores University for "outstanding and sustained contributions to the performing arts".
 In a 2020 interview, she described herself as a "lifelong football fan" and a Liverpool F.C. supporter.

-In June 2022 Tushingham was the guest for BBC Radio 4's Desert Island Discs here her choices included "You'll Never Walk Alone" by Gerry and the Pacemakers, "Ev'ry Time We Say Goodbye" by Ella Fitzgerald and "Bridge over Troubled Water" by Simon & Garfunkel.
+In June 2022, Tushingham was the guest for BBC Radio 4's Desert Island Discs.
+Her choices included "You'll Never Walk Alone" by Gerry and the Pacemakers, "Ev'ry Time We Say Goodbye" by Ella Fitzgerald and "Bridge over Troubled Water" by Simon & Garfunkel.
 Her book choice was Brewer's Dictionary of Phrase and Fable and her requested luxury item was a photograph of her family inside a book of Matt cartoons wrapped in a mosquito net.